iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

 ---
-### **Epigraphical Interpreations of Conjugation**
+### **Epigraphical Interpretations of Conjugation**

-- Conjugate encodes the maximum offert of Affine minorants of the original function.
+- Conjugate encodes the maximum offset of Affine minorants of the original function.
 - Fenchel conjugate is a special case of the support function on the epigraph of $f$.

 **Claims: Conjugates Encode Affine Minorants**